1988–89 Miami Heat season

 A ticket for a December 1988 game between the Heat and the Sacramento Kings.

-The 1988–89 Miami Heat season was the first season for the Miami Heat in the National Basketball Association.
-The Heat were the first of two expansion teams to play in the state of Florida over a two-year period, and along with the Charlotte Hornets, joined the NBA in 1988.
-The team revealed a new primary logo of a red basketball on fire going through a hoop, and got new uniforms adding red and black to their color scheme.
+The 1988–89 Miami Heat season was the inaugural season for the Miami Heat in the National Basketball Association.
+The Heat were the first of two expansion teams to play in the state of Florida over a two-year period, and along with the Charlotte Hornets, joined the NBA during the 1988–89 season.

+Season summary

+Off-season

+The Heat revealed their new primary logo, adding red, black, white, golden yellow and light red to their color scheme; the team's primary logo featured a flaming light red basketball with white seams and golden yellow on the top, going through a black hoop above the city and team name in black letters.
+The team also revealed new white home uniforms, and new black road uniforms with a red, white and light red trim; both uniforms featured red, white and light red trim side panels on the right side of their jerseys and shorts, while the team's primary logo was featured on the left leg of their shorts.
+The team's new primary logo, and new uniforms would both remain in use until 1999.
+The Heat played their home games at the Miami Arena in Miami, Florida.

 In the 1988 NBA expansion draft, the Heat selected veteran players like Billy Thompson, Fred Roberts, Jon Sundvold, Darnell Valentine, Dwayne "Pearl" Washington and Scott Hastings.
 However, Roberts was traded to the Milwaukee Bucks, and Valentine was dealt to the Cleveland Cavaliers.
 The team also signed free agents Pat Cummings and Rory Sparrow during the off-season.
-The Heat received the ninth overall pick in the 1988 NBA draft, and selected center Rony Seikaly out of Syracuse University, while other rookies included first-round draft pick Kevin Edwards, and second-round draft picks Grant Long and Sylvester Gray.
+The Heat received the ninth overall pick in the 1988 NBA draft, and selected center Rony Seikaly out of Syracuse University, and also selected shooting guard Kevin Edwards out of DePaul University with the 20th overall pick.
+Other rookies on the team included second-round draft picks, power forward Grant Long out of Eastern Michigan University, and small forward Sylvester Gray from the University of Memphis.
 The team hired Ron Rothstein as their first ever head coach.